For conservation practitioners, planners, and land managers

 Get detailed metrics for any valley bottom segment.

+Designed for partners working with privileged landowner data.
+Uploaded boundaries are encrypted in transit and never stored — when your session ends, the data is gone.
 All calculations are performed on demand.
 No saved fields, no stored geometries, no hidden state.

 Identify, score, and act on the highest-impact restoration opportunities across the sagebrush biome.
 Backed by science, built for partners.